fkmoftakhar/fkmoftakhar.github.io/Contact/README.md

-# Contact
-I will be glad to receive any feedback from visitors of my homepage.
-Please let me know if you found any errors or inconvenience in the design of the webpage.
-Your comments can be sent by email: f[dot]k[dot]moftakhar[a]gmail[dot]com.

-# My full name is Fatemeh Koorepazan-Moftakhar.
+- My full name is Fatemeh Koorepazan-Moftakhar
 - 🔭 I received my Ph.D. in `Computational Mathematics` in 2018.
 Then as a postdoctoral fellow, I collaborated on a project by Professor [Robert Jajcay](http://euler.doa.fmph.uniba.sk/) at Comenius University, Bratislava, Slovakia.
 I work as a researcher on combinatorial problems.
 - 🌱 I’m currently learning machine learning and knowledge graph.
 - :heart_on_fire: I am PASSIONATE about `programming` and `artificial intelligence`.